Microsoft says it will fix flaw said to affect critical Windows component

 The NSA had previously come under criticism after it took advantage of vulnerabilities in Microsoft products to deploy hacking tools against adversaries and kept the Redmond, Washington-based company in the dark about it for years.
 When one of those tools was dramatically leaked to the internet by a group calling itself ShadowBrokers, it was deployed against targets around the globe by hackers of all stripes.

 In the most dramatic case, a group used the tool to unleash a massive malware outbreak dubbed WannaCry in 2017.
-The data-wiping worm wrought global havoc, affecting what Europol estimated was some 200,000 computers in more than 150 countries.
-(Read story here )
+The data-wiping worm wrought global havoc, affecting what Europol estimated here was some 200,000 computers in more than 150 countries.
+(Reporting by Raphael Satter; Editing by Richard Chang)